justinsautter/website/now.md

 - Currently working as a System Administrator at [LovelySkin](https://lovelyskin.com/).

-- Starting a B.S. in Computer Science at [Bellevue University](https://bellevue.edu/).
+- Studying Computer Science at [Bellevue University](https://bellevue.edu/).

 - Learning to program in JavaScript/TypeScript, Python, and (hopefully) Go.